MohabGhobashy/Active-contour--Hough-transform-implementation/readme.md

 ## Features
 - User can browse images from his pc to do image processing.
 - The project contains 2 tabs:
-  - User can either detect all the lines , Circles or Ellipses in any picture mainly based on Hough Algorithms .
+  - User can either detect all the Lines , Circles or Ellipses in any picture mainly based on Hough Algorithms .
   - User is able to add a contour surrounding the objects in the photo which is mainly based on snake contour method and representing it in 8-chain code
 ## Technology Used:
 The Desktop Application is built using: